 - Jersey companies law is based on English law principles, allowing a consistent approach to be taken across both jurisdictions.

 - Jersey is within the same time zone as, and is close to, the UK, meaning that Carey Olsen is able to provide a fast and efficient service in line with the most aggressive transaction timetables.

 - There is no requirement under Jersey law for Jersey resident directors.
 This allows PLC to appoint UK resident directors to the board of JerseyCo.
 Board meetings can also be held outside Jersey.

 - The professional corporate services providers that we work with are experienced and knowledgeable in all aspects of Jersey cash box structures which ensures a seamless process from PLC’s perspective.

 - No Jersey regulatory consents are required, except to issue shares in JerseyCo.
 That consent is obtained upon incorporation of JerseyCo so does not impact the transaction timetable.

 - JerseyCo will usually be centrally managed and controlled and tax resident in the UK, in which case it will be treated as not resident in Jersey for tax purposes.
 The structure is therefore tax neutral from a Jersey perspective.

 - Jersey’s economic substance requirements do not apply to companies that are treated as not resident in Jersey for tax purposes.

 - There is no capital gains tax, corporation tax, stamp duty, VAT or withholding tax payable in Jersey in respect of the issue, transfer or redemption of the shares in JerseyCo.

-- JerseyCo’s register of members is kept in Jersey at all times and, in the case of a Plc Issuer transaction, the stock transfer forms in respect of the transfer of shares in JerseyCo from the Manager to Plc are executed in Jersey.
+- JerseyCo’s register of members is kept in Jersey at all times and share transfers are effected by executing the stock transfer forms in Jersey.
 This means that no UK stamp duty liability should arise on the transfer of the JerseyCo shares.